Mordziarz/RSCUcaller/README.md

 # Heatmap

 The heatmap_RSCU() function allows you to draw a heatmap and a dendrogram.
 The heatmap is created from the result of the get_RSCU() function.
 To call the heatmap, enter "heatmap" in the select argument and choose heatmap_color from: "red_green", "green_red", "blue_green", "green_blue", "blue_red", "red_blue".
-The names correspond to the colors used to color the heatmap.

 ```{r}
 heatmap_RSCU(get_RSCU_out = get_RSCU_out, select = "heatmap", heatmap_color = "red_blue")